Strongly correlated crystalline higher-order topological phases in two-dimensional systems: A coupled-wire study

 \textit{Conclusion and Discussion} -- Coupled-wire construction is a celebrated aspect in topological phases of quantum matter, for both long-range and short-range entangled systems.
 In this Letter, we establish the coupled-wire construction of 2D intriguing interacting fermionic crystalline HOTSC, with two representative examples: 2D $D_4$-symmetric class-D and $C_4$-symmetric class-BD\1 HOTSC phases.
 An indispensable advantage of coupled-wire construction is that the powerful bosonization technique can be utilized, and the inter-wire couplings can be straightforwardly involved by many-body backscattering terms in the Lagrangian.
-With this advantage, we use the 1D nonchiral Luttinger liquid with a domain-wall structured mass term as a ``almost gapped'' 1D quantum wire (only several dangling 0D modes are gapless).
+With this advantage, we use the 1D nonchiral Luttinger liquid with a domain-wall structured mass term as an ``almost gapped'' 1D quantum wire.
 Based on these quantum wires, we introduce some suitable inter-wire couplings in order to gap out the bulk by assemblies of quantum wires.
-The remaining ungapped quantum wires on the edge are treated as the edge theory of 2D HOTSC, and near the center of point group, the ungapped quantum wires are gapped by interactions of bosonic fields at different places.
-Distinct HOTSC phases are manifested by different patterns of inter-wire entanglement.
+The remaining ungapped quantum wires on the edge are treated as the edge theory of 2D HOTSC.
+Near the center of point group, the ungapped quantum wires are gapped by interactions of bosonic fields at different places.
+The lattice translation symmetry can be straightforwardly imposed.
+Distinct HOTSCs are manifested by different patterns of inter-wire entanglement.
 Furthermore, the concrete coupled-wire constructions serve a straightforward way to comprehend the quantum phase transitions of 2D HOTSCs, by directly tuning the inter-wire couplings to control the inter-wire entanglement patterns.
-The coupled-wire construction can also be generated to the systems with arbitrary cyrstalline symmetry $SG$ and internal symmetry $G_0$ in arbitrary dimensions, with more complicated inter-wire entanglement patterns, and the quantum phase transitions of crystalline higher-order topological phases in arbitrary dimensions should also be controlled by inter-wire entanglement patterns of quantum wires.
+The coupled-wire construction can also be generalized to the systems with arbitrary cyrstalline symmetry $SG$ and internal symmetry $G_0$ in arbitrary dimensions, and especially in 2D Moir\'e superlattice, with more complicated inter-wire entanglement patterns, and their quantum phase transitions should also be controlled by inter-wire entanglement patterns of quantum wires.
+Furthermore, with explicit corner modes, the 2D HOTSC may directly justified by tunneling spectroscopic measurements on the edge.

-\textit{Acknowledgements} -- The author thanks Meng Cheng and Rui-Xing Zhang for stimulating discussions.
+\textit{Acknowledgements} -- The author thanks Meng Cheng, Shang-Qiang Ning, Liujun Zou and Rui-Xing Zhang for stimulating discussions.
 This work is supported by Direct Grant No. 4053462 from The Chinese University of Hong Kong and funding from Hong Kong’s Research Grants Council (GRF No. 14306420, ANR/RGC Joint Research Scheme No. A-CUHK402/18).

 [1]{} [1]{#1}